AnshumanTripathi/anshumantripathi.github.io/content/blog/invisible-pods.md

   - role: worker
 ```

-This sets up a Kubernetes cluster with a control plane node and worker node running a static pod.
+This sets up a Kubernetes cluster with a control plane node and a worker node running a static pod.
 Following is the manifest of the static pod

 ```yaml
 apiVersion: v1